Are you looking for the best overdrive pedal for your guitar rig?

 Generally, distortion pedals are thought of as being more aggressive, higher gain and having a harder edge to them.
 Overdrives have a more gentle tone and lower in gain (usually) so they’re usually favoured more by guitarists playing blues, funky, etc.

 However, rules are meant to be broken so try experimenting.
 You may find that what works best for your tone is the opposite to what you think.
+And think about your signal chain.

 Wrapping it up